squizlabs/PHP_CodeSniffer/README.md

 ## Getting Started

-The default coding standard used by PHP_CodeSniffer is the PEAR coding standard.
+The default coding standard used by PHP_CodeSniffer is the PSR12 coding standard.
 To check a file against the PEAR coding standard, simply specify the file's location:

     $ phpcs /path/to/code/myfile.php